 By the end of this guide, you’ll be an expert on the kinds of running supplements that will help you train for a race, endure a race, and recover just in time for the next one.

-Guide to the Best Supplements for Runners
+Best Supplements for Runners of 2023

 The leaner we become, the more muscle mass we lose — and when we run, we lose a lot of muscle mass.
 A friend of mine put me onto branched-chain amino acids (BCAA) when I lost a lot of muscles and ended up with a calorie deficit.
 Even regular running training can make you end up in a calorie deficit.
 BCAA helps you to maintain as much muscle as possible while running.